Canarys-Bootcamp/Bootcamp-labs/labs/6-actions-importer.md

       - Select the `TERMINAL` tab from within the codespace terminal.
       - Run the following command: `gh actions-importer configure`.
       - Use the down arrow key to highlight `Azure DevOps`, press the spacebar to select, and then press enter to continue.
-      - At the GitHub handle prompt, enter YOUR GitHub handle press enter.
-      - At the GitHub Container Registry prompt, enter the GitHub PAT generated in step 3 and press enter.
-      - At the GitHub PAT prompt, enter the GitHub PAT generated in step 3 and press enter.
+      - At the GitHub Personal Access Token prompt, enter the GitHub PAT generated in step 3 and press enter.
       - At the GitHub URL prompt, enter the GitHub instance URL or press enter to accept the default value (`https://github.com`).
       - At the Azure DevOps token prompt, ASK INSTRUCTOR FOR Azure DevOps Access token, paste it in and press enter.
    - At the Azure DevOps URL prompt, enter your Azure DevOps URL or press enter to accept the default value (`https://dev.azure.com`).
       - At the prompt, enter your Azure DevOps organization name of `microsoft-bootcamp` and press enter.
       - At the prompt, enter your Azure DevOps project name of `BootcampExercises`. and press enter.